GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The 1-RTT packets in multicast channels will have a restricted set of frames.
 Since the channel is strictly 1-way server to client, the general principle is that broadcastable shared server->client data frames can be sent, but frames that make sense only for individualized connections or that are sent client-to-server cannot.

+Should a not permitted frame arrive on a multicast channel, the connection MUST be closed with a connection error of type MC_EXTENSION_ERROR.

 Permitted: